Edge of Darkness (2010 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 55% based on 217 reviews, with an average rating of 5.9/10.
+On Rotten Tomatoes, the film has an approval rating of 54% based on 215 reviews and an average rating of 5.9/10.
 The website's critical consensus reads, "For better and for worse, Edge of Darkness offers vintage Mel Gibson, working within the familiar framework of a bloody revenge thriller."
-On Metacritic, the film has a weighted average score 55 out of 100, based on 34 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score 55 out of 100 based on 34 critics, indicating "mixed or average reviews."
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Film critic Richard Roeper gave the film a grade of "B", stating: "Gibson excels in this entertaining conspiracy thriller".
-Michael Rechtshaffen of The Hollywood Reporter called the film "An intense Mel Gibson performance anchors this brutally effective crime thriller".
-Some critics, such as A.O.
-Scott of The New York Times, saw a similarity to Taken.
-Other critics, such as Chicago Sun-Times film critic Roger Ebert, Chicago Tribune film critic Michael Phillips, and New Orleans Times-Picayune film critic Mike Scott, described Ray Winstone's character in the film as "intriguing".
+Film critic Richard Roeper gave the film a grade of "B", stating: "Gibson excels in this entertaining conspiracy thriller."
+Michael Rechtshaffen of The Hollywood Reporter called the film "An intense Mel Gibson performance anchors this brutally effective crime thriller."
+Some critics, such as A. O. Scott of The New York Times, saw a similarity to Taken.
+Other critics, such as Chicago Sun-Times film critic Roger Ebert, Chicago Tribune film critic Michael Phillips, and New Orleans Times-Picayune film critic Mike Scott, described Ray Winstone's character in the film as "intriguing."